Natural Sources of Nitrogen for Your Garden

 Mom was right.
 No-cost and readily available, coffee grounds are an excellent way to add nitrogen to your garden.
-In the process of decomposition, the leavings from your morning cup of java give off nitrogen, together with phosphorus and potassium.
-Mix the grounds gently into your soil, or add them to the compost pile.
-In the latter case, make sure that they are fairly dry so they don’t interfere with the aerobic quality of your heap.
-Although coffee beans are naturally acidic, the brewing process neutralizes their acid content to an insignificant figure.
+In the process of decomposition, the leftovers from your morning cup of java give off nitrogen, phosphorus, and potassium.
+Mix the grounds gently into your soil, or add to the compost.
+In the latter case, make sure grounds are fairly dry so they don’t interfere with the aerobic quality of your pile.
+Though coffee beans are naturally acidic, the brewing process basically neutralizes the acid content.

-Another way to enrich your garden soil with nitrogen is by careful crop management.
-Rotate your crops, following a high-nitrogen-consuming veggie or flower with one that needs much less of this mineral.
-Or plant a cover crop of legumes – plants like peas, beans, alfalfa or clover.
-These leguminous cover crops, planted early in the spring or in autumn, are excellent for the purpose of nitrogen fixation – depositing nitrogen absorbed from the air into their root nodules.
-Just cut the legumes down before they flower and become woody; then dig the plants under to work that nitrogen into the earth where you want it.
-This process helps to loosen and aerate the soil as well.
+Another way to enrich your soil with nitrogen is careful management.
+Rotate your plants, following a high-nitrogen-consuming veggie or flower with one that needs much less.
+Or plant legumes, such as peas, beans, alfalfa or clover.
+Leguminous cover crops, sown early in spring or in autumn, are excellent at nitrogen fixation – depositing nitrogen absorbed from the air into their root nodules.
+Just cut them down before they flower and become woody; then dig the plants under to work that nitrogen into the earth.

-Over-enthusiastic application of nitrogen can be counterproductive.
-It can stimulate plants such as tomatoes to grow disproportionately, resulting in strong, healthy stalks and stunted fruit, and might also burn them, especially if it comes into contact with their leaves.
-Excessive amounts of nitrogen may seep or run off into nearby water systems, causing accelerated growth of algae.
-These algae produce toxins and bacteria, making the affected water dangerous for drinking.
-In addition, it decreases or totally eliminates oxygen in the water, with illness and death for the fish population as the devastating consequence.
+Beware!
+Over-application of nitrogen is counterproductive.
+It may stimulate plants like tomatoes to grow disproportionately -- with strong, healthy stalks but stunted fruit -- and might even burn them, especially if it contacts their leaves.
+Excessive nitrogen might seep or run off into nearby water systems, causing accelerated algae growth.
+These algae produce toxins and bacteria that make water dangerous for drinking.
+In addition, they decrease or eliminate oxygen in the water, sickening or even killing the fish population.

-Test your soil before enriching it with nitrogen, and apply the mineral in small quantities.
+Test your soil before enriching it with nitrogen, and apply in small quantities.
 Use mulch to reduce run-off.
-For expert advice, consult the county extension agent at a land-grant university in your area.
+For expert advice, consult an experienced local landscaper.